 BOARD OF DIRECTORS

-Board members are elected by their peers to serve the Association and its six divisions, Certification/Licensure, Education, Clinical, Industrial/Organizational, Europe and Asia.
+Board members are elected by their peers to serve the Association and its four Practice Area Divisions, Certification/Licensure, Education, Clinical, Industrial/Organizational, as well as its Regional Divisions in Asia, India, Europe and North America.

 Executive Director, Senior Psychometrician, Alpine Testing Solutions